joshbegley/nyt-latest/README.md

-**Opposing coaches have choices (none good) in stopping the Celtics 3-point onslaught**\
+**Opposing coaches have choices (none good) in stopping the Celtics' 3-point onslaught**\
-`If teams try to prevent 3s from Boston's supporting cast it only forces Jayson Tatum and Jalen Brown to score more.`\
+`If teams try to prevent 3s from Boston's supporting cast it only forces Jayson Tatum and Jaylen Brown to score more.`\
 https://nytimes.com/athletic/6192820/2025/03/10/celtics-3-pointers-defeat-jazz/

 **Vikings agree to $66M deal with Pro Bowl CB Byron Murphy Jr.**\